 Sign up to get breaking news alerts from Dennis Michael Lynch.

-French mayor fined for speaking truth about Muslim immigrants
+French faces charges for speaking truth about Muslim immigrants